TABLE OF CONTENTS

-Whether you're growing cannabis in soil or in a hydroponic system, you're going to need to refer to the best feeding chart for growing weed.
+Whether you're growing cannabis in soil or in a hydroponic system, having a feeding chart to refer will come in handy.

 Feeding charts help cannabis growers follow a feeding schedule that varies depending on the stage of growth of the plants.
 Feeding your plants the right nutrients at the right time is critical to a healthy and bountiful crop.